Rochester Township, Pennsylvania

-Rochester Township is a township in Beaver County, Pennsylvania, United States.
+Rochester Township is a township that is located in Beaver County, Pennsylvania, United States.
 As of the 2020 census, it had a population of 2,708.

 It is part of the Pittsburgh metropolitan area.

 History

-Rochester township was erected from New Sewickley Township by an Act of the Legislature, approved April 14, 1840.
+Rochester Township was created from part of New Sewickley Township by an Act of the Pennsylvania State Legislature that was approved on April 14, 1840.

 Geography

 According to the United States Census Bureau, the township has a total area of 10.2 sqkm, of which 10.1 sqkm is land and 0.2 sqkm, or 1.66%, is water.